gaco79/gcclock-words/README.md

 ### Inspiration

-This repository is inspired by [uptime-card](https://github.com/dylandoamaral/uptime-card) and [chrisdothtml's codepen](https://codepen.io/chrisdothtml/pen/BQbzoQ).
+This repository is inspired by [chrisdothtml's codepen](https://codepen.io/chrisdothtml/pen/BQbzoQ) and was initially based on code and development environment from [uptime-card](https://github.com/dylandoamaral/uptime-card).